Following on from Pt 1…

 Various beaten up pickups had made the journey from outlying villages.

 This is where you come to park your horse.

-Funnily enough, a couple of market goers, who must have seen me while I was riding here from Zumbahua, came over to me to shake my hand!
+Small world.
+A couple of market goers, who’d seen me riding here from Zumbahua, came over to me to shake my hand.
 And I bumped into a few others I’d chatted to along the way, like they were old friends.

 From there, it was back up again, along this quiet dirt road.

 It eventually plateaued at 4250m, after a 1000m climb over 14kms.

 To either side of the road were strange, bulbous, moss-like formations, home to clusters of high altitude daisies.

 As well as other tiny, intricate flowers.